Center for the Performing and Cinematic Arts / BOYER COLLEGE OF MUSIC AND DANCE

 About the Program

-Time Limit for Degree Completion: 6 years
+Time Limit for Degree Completion: 6 years, although the program is designed to be completed in 2 years (full-time)

 Full-Time/Part-Time Status: The degree program can be completed on a full- or part-time basis.

 Areas of Specialization: The MM in Music Education provides opportunities for advanced study through specialization in either music education practice or music education research.
-This program of study is designed for students intending to pursue a doctoral degree in Music Education, those seeking permanent certification in Pennsylvania. or those who view the degree as terminal.
+This program of study is designed for students intending to pursue a doctoral degree in Music Education, those seeking permanent certification in Pennsylvania or those who view the degree as terminal.

 Non-Matriculated Student Policy: With permission from the Dean's Office, individuals may be granted permission to enter the College as a non-matriculated student, taking up to 9 graduate credits (excluding private lessons) before applying for admission to a program.

-Financing Opportunities: Boyer College of Music and Dance offers a number of assistantships and academic internships to matriculated graduate students.
-Full awards carry a cash stipend plus full tuition remission for the Fall and Spring terms.
-Partial awards also are available in values of 1/4 or 1/2 of a full award.
+Financing Opportunities: Boyer College of Music and Dance offers a number of assistantships and academic internships to full-time matriculated graduate students.
+Full awards carry a stipend plus full tuition remission for the Fall and Spring terms.
+Partial awards also are available in values of a quarter, half, or three quarters of a full award.
 Duties for assistantships and internships vary, but typically include teaching, tutoring, classroom assistance, research, artistic performance and/or direct service related to academic programs.
-Assistantship and internship awards are made only in the Fall term for up to two terms: Fall and Spring.
-Awards may be renewed on an annual basis (typically up to one additional year for master's students and up to three years for doctoral students) based on departmental needs as well as satisfactory academic and musical progress by the recipient.
+All incoming graduate students are automatically considered for an award by the department and Dean of Admissions.

 Admission Requirements and Deadlines